ourcodingclub/ourcodingclub.github.io/_posts/2016-01-01-data-synthesis.md

 <center> <img src="{{ site.baseurl }}/img/hist1b.png" alt="Img" style="width: 500px;"/>  <img src="{{ site.baseurl }}/img/hist1c.png" alt="Img" style="width: 500px;"/></center>

 Now imagine you want to have a darker blue outline around the whole histogram - not around each individual bin, but the whole shape.
 It's the little things that add up to make nice graphs!
 We can use `geom_step()` to create the histogram outline, but we have to put the steps in a data frame first.
-The two lines of code below are a bit of a cheat to create the histogram outline effect.
+The three lines of code below are a bit of a cheat to create the histogram outline effect.
 Check out the object `d1` to see what we've made.

 ```r
 # Adding an outline around the whole histogram